-2. Post-Accident Testing
+3. Post-Accident Testing

 - a.
 As soon as practicable following an accident involving a CMV, the school district shall test the driver for alcohol and controlled substances, including medical cannabis, if the accident involved the loss of human life or if the driver receives a citation for a moving traffic violation arising from an accident which results in bodily injury or disabling damage to a motor vehicle. - b.
 Drivers should be tested for alcohol use within two (2) hours and no later than eight (8) hours after the accident. - c.
-Drivers should be tested for controlled substances, including medical cannabis, no later than thirty-two (32) hours after the accident. - d.
-A driver subject to post-accident testing must remain available for testing, or shall be considered to have refused to submit to the test.
+Drivers should be tested for controlled substances, including

-- e.
+- medical cannabis, no later than thirty-two (32) hours after the accident. - d.
+A driver subject to post-accident testing must remain available for testing, or shall be considered to have refused to submit to the test. - e.
 If a post-accident alcohol test is not administered within two (2) hours following the accident, the school district shall prepare and maintain on file a record stating the reasons the test was not promptly administered and continue to attempt to administer the alcohol test within eight (8) hours. - f.
-If a post-accident alcohol test is not administered within eight (8) hours following the accident or a post-accident controlled substances test is not administered within thirty-two (32) hours following the accident, the school district shall cease attempts to administer the test, and prepare and maintain on file a record stating the reasons for not administering the test.
+If a post-accident alcohol test is not administered within eight (8) hours following the accident or a post-accident controlled substances test is not administered within thirty-two (32) hours following the accident, the school district shall cease attempts to administer the test, and prepare and maintain on file a record stating the reasons for not administering the test. - g.
+The school district shall report drug and alcohol program violations to the Clearinghouse as required under federal law.

-3. Random Testing
+4. Random Testing

 - a.
 The school district shall conduct tests on a random basis at unannounced times throughout the year, as required by the federal regulations. - b.
 The school district shall test for alcohol at a minimum annual percentage rate of 10% of the average number of driver positions, and for controlled substances, including medical cannabis, at a minimum annual percentage of 50%. - c.
 The school district shall adopt a scientifically valid method for selecting drivers for testing, such as random number table or a computer-based random number generator that is matched with identifying numbers of the drivers.
-Each driver shall have an equal chance of being tested each time selections are made. - d.
+Each driver shall have an equal chance of being tested each time selections are made.
+Each driver selected for testing shall be tested during the selection period. - d.
 Random tests shall be unannounced.
 Dates for administering random tests shall be spread reasonably throughout the calendar year. - e.
 Drivers shall proceed immediately to the collection site upon notification of selection; provided, however, that if the driver is performing a safety-sensitive function, other than driving, at the time of notification, the driver shall cease to perform the function and proceed to the collection site as soon as possible.

-4. Reasonable Suspicion Testing
+5. Reasonable Suspicion Testing